KambhampatiAdvaith/Plant-Disease-Detection/README.md

 ### 📈 Future Work

-- **Multi-Plant Model:** Combine the Medicinal plants main dataset and other datasets to train a single, robust model capable of diagnosing diseases across multiple medicinal plant species.
+- **Multi-Plant Model:** Combine the plants main dataset and other datasets to train a single, robust model capable of diagnosing diseases across multiple medicinal plant species.
 - **Dataset Expansion:** Significantly enlarge the datasets for each plant to improve accuracy and generalization, particularly for fine-grained or subtle disease types.
 - **Edge Deployment:** Optimize and deploy the trained models on low-cost edge devices like a Raspberry Pi or Jetson Nano for real-time, in-field analysis.